ostemnorthtexas/site/pages/allyship.md

 They are most often used in a medical context (i.e., the MSM restrictions on blood donations).

+* **Neutrois** is a gender identity that falls under the transgender umbrella.
+It is sometimes described as gender neutral or agender.

 * **Non-Binary** is an umbrella term for genders that do not conform to the woman/man binary framework.
 Within the non-binary community are a wealth of terms, including agender, genderqueer, genderfluid, and genderflux.

+* **Pansexual** is a sexual orientation that describes people who are attracted to other people without regard for gender.

 * **PGP** stands for proper gender pronouns.
 These are the set (or sets) of pronouns that a person wants used for themself.